FEAR OF FLYING

 b.
 Arriving at the Airport.

 Arriving at the Airport.
-If you become nervous upon arrival, they what triggered it?
+If you become nervous upon arrival, the find out what triggered it?

 - Was it the sounds in the airport?